spiffxp/gitable/README.md

   --airtable-baseid  Airtable Base ID (or env var AIRTABLE_BASEID) (default: <none>) --airtable-table   Airtable Table (or env var AIRTABLE_TABLE) (default: <none>) --autofill         autofill all pull requests and issues for a user [or orgs] to a table (defaults to current user unless --orgs is set) (default: false)
-  -d, --debug        enable debug logging (default: false) --github-token     GitHub API token (or env var GITHUB_TOKEN) --interval         update interval (ex.
-5ms, 10s, 1m, 3h) (default: 1m0s) --once             run once and exit, do not run as a daemon (default: false) --orgs             organizations to include (this option only applies to --autofill) (default: []) --watch-since      defines the starting point of the issues been watched (format: 2006-01-02T15:04:05Z). defaults to no filter (default: 2008-01-01T00:00:00Z)
+  --backfill         on the first run only, use the since date even if there is a more recent entry in airtable (default: false)
-  --watched          include the watched repositories (default: false)
+  -d, --debug        enable debug logging (default: false) --github-token     GitHub API token (or env var GITHUB_TOKEN) (default: <none>) --interval         update interval (ex.
+5ms, 10s, 1m, 3h) (default: 1m0s) --labels           list issues with these labels only (default: []) --milestone        list issues with this milestone only (ex. v1.14, '*' for all, 'none' for no milestone) (default: <none>) --once             run once and exit, do not run as a daemon (default: false) --orgs             organizations to include (this option only applies to --autofill) (default: []) --since            list issues since this date if there is no more recent entry in airtable (default: 2008-01-01T00:00:00Z) --watched          include the watched repositories (default: false)
 Commands:

   version  Show the version information.